oglesbyanthony88/whatchadoin/README.md

 ### Testing without Installing

 Go to https://stark-waters-67219.herokuapp.com/ and either sign up as Admin or use the above logins for quick testing.
+**Note:** At the moment the google sign up and login feature do not work in heroku.

 ## Built With